bloomsburyai/cape-client/docs/source/ctrl_f_tutorial.rst

         return false;
     });

-Since this isn't a jquery or javascript tutorial, I won't go into this code very much.
+Since this isn't a jQuery or JavaScript tutorial, I won't go into this code very much.
 The gist is that a get request is sent to our 'ctrl_f' endpoint, and we leverage the excellent `mark.js <https://markjs.io/>`_ package to achieve the highlighting effect.

 I've added a few additional bits of logic to make the user experience better, but that complicate the code a little.
-First, I've added a timeout to only send the request once the user has stopped typing for one second.
-Second, I've assigned different classes to different answers based on index to indicate the answer the AI is more or less confident about.
+First, I've added a timeout to only send the request once the user has stopped typing for one second.Second, I’ve assigned difference classes to different answers based on the order to indicate how confident the AI is about an answer.

 Now let's get on to using the Python Cape Client.
 First we'll add the endpoint to our Flask server::